MetPX/sarracenia/doc/mesh_gts.rst

 speed data transfers.

-Sarracenia's reference implementation is less than 20 thousand lines in Python 3, although a partial implementation in node.js was done by one client, and another in C was done to support the `High Performance Computing use case. <mirroring_use_case.rst>`_ The message format is `published <sr_post.7.rst>`_ and can be re-implemented in a wide variety of programming languages.
+Sarracenia's reference implementation is less than 20 thousand lines in Python 3, although partial open source implementations have been implemented in javascript and Go by clients, and another in C was done to support the `High Performance Computing use case. <mirroring_use_case.rst>`_ The message format is `published <sr_post.7.rst>`_ and can be re-implemented in a wide variety of programming languages.
 Another client has recently started work on a C# implementation.